Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 \subsubsection{Criteria for Steganography}

-We evaluate our algorithm from three aspects: \begin{itemize} \item\textbf{Steganographic Security}: Steganographic security can also be referred to as undetectability, namely the anti-steganalysis ability.
-It is usually measured by test error.
-In this paper, we adopt the ``out-of-bag" error $E_{OOB}$ \cite{FLD2012} to evaluate security, whose expression is
+We evaluate our algorithm from three aspects: \begin{itemize} \item\textbf{Steganographic Security}: Steganography security can be understood as the ability of steganographic algorithms to resist steganalysis.
+In this paper, we utilize the ``out-of-bag" error estimate $E_{OOB}$ \cite{FLD2012} to measure steganography security.
+It is an unbiased estimate of the testing error, which is defined by

-where $\boldsymbol{\Phi}_i$ and $\widetilde{\boldsymbol{\Phi}}_i$ are cover and stego steganalytic features respectively; $n$ denotes the number of base learners used in the ensemble classifier; $B^{(n)}(\cdot) \in \{0,1\}$. \item\textbf{Embedding Capacity}: Embedding capacity in this paper is measured by the payload $\alpha$. \item\textbf{Robustness}: The ability to resist specified attacks, such as geometric attack and vertex reordering. \end{itemize}
+where $\boldsymbol{\Phi}_i$ and $\boldsymbol{\Phi}'_i$ are cover and stego steganalytic features respectively; $n$ denotes the number of base learners used in the ensemble classifier, and the base learner is $B^{(n)}(\cdot) \in \{0,1\}$. \item\textbf{Embedding Capacity}: Embedding capacity in this paper is measured by the relative payload $\alpha=\frac{m}{|\boldsymbol{V}|}$ bpv (bits per vertex), where $m$ is the size of the practical payload. \item\textbf{Robustness}: The ability to resist various digital attacks, such as affine transformation, vertex reordering, noise addition, smoothing and simplification. \end{itemize}